-Last year, I posted Part 1 of this article.
+Previously, I posted Part 1 of this article.
 So, while you’re planning your next school year, let me help take the stress off with Homeschooling on a Tight Budget, part 2!

 But if you are committed to homeschooling, a small budget won’t deter you.
 This is why it’s so important to have a goal and a purpose.
 If you remind yourself of the reasons you homeschool, a small bump in the road shouldn’t throw you and the kids out of the bus.